Glitch, now resolved, causes delays in receiving COVID-19 test results from StarMed

 According to Estramonte, once the COVID-19 sample is tested in the lab, results go to another software within the reporting system in order to send notifications back to people.
 The glitch was in between the testing and the notification software, so results weren't making it to the reporting stage.

+Estramonte said this only happened in the overflow lab, not in the StarMed lab where tests are also being ran.

+"It's gut-wrenching because we want everybody to get their results as quickly as possible," Estramonte said.

-It's important to note, this was a glitch and not a hack.
-As is the case, no personal health or other information was compromised.
+It's important to note, this was a glitch and not a hack, he said.
+As is the case, no personal health or other information was compromised, Estramonte noted.

 StarMed said the glitch happened around Jan.
 3 or Jan.
 4 and has impacted around 8,000 COVID-19 tests before and after that date.
 The problem was noticed on Jan.
 6 after several people reached out to StarMed asking about the delays.

+"I'll take full responsibility -- it was something I wish we had caught at least a day sooner," Estramonte said.

-The problem has been fixed, though, and StarMed said it's hoping the backlog of results will go out Friday morning.
-The system was reporting 1,000 tests within 20 minutes as of Thursday night.
+The problem has been fixed, though, and StarMed said it's hoping all of the backlog of results will go out by Friday morning.
+The system was reporting 1,000 tests within 20 minutes as of Thursday night, Estramonte said.

-Estramonte told Hunter Sáenz he takes full responsibility for what happened and understands the need for urgency when it comes to COVID-19 test results.
+Estramonte told Hunter Sáenz he understands the need for urgency when it comes to COVID-19 test results.
 Measures have been put in place so if a similar glitch happens in the future, StarMed will be notified about it and could put an end to it.

 On average, StarMed test results were taking 48 to 72 hours to get back to individuals prior to the glitch.